 Two or three weeks later, “Unforgettable” was well under way when one of the supporting performers, Shane McPherson, had a dramatic sighting of the ghost.
 On the night of November 14, 1995, McPherson performed a “Route 66” song and dance number on the Vogue Theatre stage.
 Bill Allman looked on from the back of the house near the sound board.
 “Shane was in mid-song when he dropped his cane.
 He blew his (dance) steps and blew his lines,” Allman says.
 “When I went downstairs during the interval, I found Shane in his dressing room.
 I asked him what had happened and he said, ‘I don’t know if you’re going to believe what I’m about to tell you.’ ”

-McPherson went on to explain to Allman that, while doing his routine, he saw a man come out onto the audience floor from the fire exit near the front row at stage left.
+McPherson explained to Allman that, while doing his routine, he saw a man come out onto the audience floor from the fire exit near the front row at stage left.
 The man looked directly up a McPherson with a blank face, and then he dissolved into thin air.
 It was the shock of seeing this that caused McPherson to mess up his performance.

-McPherson described the man as young, thirtyish, with dark hair, severe features, and wearing light-coloured clothing (not the light-coloured dinner jacket that has been documented elsewhere).
+McPherson described the man as young, thirtyish, with dark hair, severe features, wearing light-coloured clothing (not the light-coloured dinner jacket that’s been documented elsewhere).
 As MacPherson recounted this, Allman felt his blood run cold.
 This was because MacPherson described the ghost that his friend’s girlfriend had seen a few weeks earlier.
 “Okay, we have a presence here,” Allman said to himself.

 Since then, the ghost has been seen or experienced many other times.
 In the summer of 1996, for example, a box office worker was alone in the lobby one afternoon when she suddenly sensed a presence.
 When she looked around, she glimpsed a shadow figure climbing the stairs to the balcony level.